Christmas Fantasy: Background

-For the album, Baker performed several classic Christmas songs such as: "I'll Be Home for Christmas", "O Come All Ye Faithful", "God Rest Ye Merry Gentlemen", and "Christmas Time Is Here" (which received a Grammy nomination).
-"Frosty's Rag" is a re-imagined version of "Frosty the Snowman", and also featured is Baker's rendition of the Broadway Holiday song "My Favorite Things".

-The album also includes three original compositions by Baker: "Moonlight Sleighride", "Family of Man" and "Christmas Fantasy".
+Christmas Fantasy was recorded in the summer of 2005.
+For the album, Baker performed several classic Christmas songs such as "I'll Be Home for Christmas", "O Come All Ye Faithful", "God Rest Ye Merry Gentlemen", and "Christmas Time Is Here".
+She also recorded "Frosty's Rag", a re-imagined version of "Frosty the Snowman", a rendition of the Broadway Holiday song "My Favorite Things" and three original compositions, including "Moonlight Sleighride", "Family of Man" and "Christmas Fantasy".